-

 Rescinding a termination resolution is possible when all items below apply:

-- TID did not reach its maximum life (or extended life) date
+- TID has not reached its maximum life (or extended life) date

 Rescinding a termination resolution is not possible if any of the items below apply: